assogbg/kubernetes_BD/3-SERVICES/services.md

 - load balancing and service discovery

+Therefore, it is impossible to keep track of pods' ip if you want your MS to communicate together inside your cluster.
 The sustainable solution, to make sure that your microservices can communicate, is called the service, another k8s resource.

 A Service is an abstraction which defines